Linux Audio Survival kit.

 code:

-optional Lightweight OSC library
+sudo apt install pulseaudio-module-jackoptional Lightweight OSC library

-Configuring real time access:
+sudo apt install jack-tools Configuring real time access:

 Add your current user to the audio group code: